and other stories, including eggs on eggsThere are a few women that I

 The common connection to all these women is quite obvious.
 I came to follow Ina through her TV shows, Jaffrey through her books, and with Niloufer, it was first her book that drew me in, and it was capped off by getting to know her in person.
 Yes, some serious name dropping can now happen!
 They all write beautifully about the subject close to their heart, and best of all, give you a wealth of recipes that work every single time.

-The first time I heard about "My Bombay Kitchen" was when a friend sang praises about a new book she had stumbled upon in the library.
+a friend sang praises about a new book she had stumbled upon in the library.
 So I decided to check it out, and just fell in love with it.
 The writing is beautiful and evocative, erudite, but not stodgy, unexpectedly humorous, full of great advice, and always informative.
 While reading through it, I have literally tugged at the person next to me saying "Just listen to this ...".

 The book is sub-titled "Traditional and Modern Parsi Home Cooking", and is based primarily on Niloufer's Parsi heritage, from her experiences growing up in India, and her continued research after she started living in the US.
 So a lot of the recipes in the book include family favorites, but since she is a big advocate of farmers markets and adapting local ingredients, there are many interesting variations, along with her discoveries in foreign lands, and interpretations from her über chef friends.
 With loads of wit and wisdom packed into its pages, and recipes that work perfectly, this soon became my favorite cookbook in recent years.
 Her husband David has done the most adorable illustrations throughout the book, which really pull everything together and complete the package.
 Over and above, the fact that Niloufer is such a charming person is just the jewel in the crown.